Tourism Fernie Home Page

 • Fernie Heritage Walking Tours

-The Fernie Museum is open Thursday - Sunday 11am - 4pm.
+The Fernie Museum is open Daily 11am - 4pm.

 Explore Fernie's colourful past and learn all about what Fernie has to offer for recreation, entertainment, shopping, accommodation, and services.